Train-Free Segmentation in MRI with Cubical Persistent Homology: Related work

 Specifically for glioma segmentation, classical non-deep-learning approaches include atlas-based methods, which utilize a representative brain to propagate a segmentation on an unknown one \cite{bauer2010atlas}; decision forests, for instance used by Zikic et al.\ to segment high-grade gliomas using tissue-specific descriptors \cite{zikic2012decision}; and conditional random fields, a type of probabilistic graphical model that can be used to model inter-pixel spatial relationships, as Wu et al.\ applied to tumors \cite{wu2014brain}.

+Another family of segmentation methods relies on tree-based representations to encode the structure of the data.
+Among these, the \textit{merge tree} (conceptually close to persistent homology, see \Cref{subsec:tda}) captures the evolution of connected components across threshold levels.
+Building on this idea, several authors have proposed alternative tree constructions, designed to incorporate additional structural, geometric, or application-specific information, as reviewed in \cite{carlinet2014comparative}.

+For instance, \cite{ballesterTreeShapesImage2003} introduces the \textit{tree of shapes} representation for greyscale images, where shapes are defined as the connected components of upper and lower level sets after hole filling, yielding a self-dual and contrast-invariant hierarchy.
+Shapes are ordered by inclusion, forming a multiscale tree structure.
+As another example, in \cite{carrSimplifyingFlexibleIsosurfaces2004}, a \textit{contour tree} is first constructed from the scalar field and then simplified by pruning arcs according to local geometric importance.
+Segmentation is finally obtained by selecting a branch.
+This foundational work is implemented in \texttt{TTK} \cite{tierny2017topology}.

+These methods are very effective at capturing complex connected components.
+However, they generally lack the ability to discriminate which branch of the tree best corresponds to the target structures, unless the associated shape signatures are learned in a statistical manner.
+In a later work, instead of selecting a segmentation by cutting a predefined hierarchy, the authors propose to reshape the hierarchy itself by exploiting region attributes and extinction values, thereby generating a much broader and more flexible set of meaningful segmentations \cite{xuHierarchicalSegmentationUsing2017}.
+This approach, however, requires learning a shape space and is therefore inherently statistical.

-\subsubsection{Deep learning}
+\subsection{Deep learning}

 The rise of GPU processing capabilities has led to a shift in focus towards deep learning for brain tumor segmentation.
-In the first iterations of the BraTS segmentation challenge, such challenges were often addressed via multi-level segmentation approaches.
-This involves first using a simpler method to segment the image and then a deep learning method to refine the segmentation.
+In the first iterations of the BraTS segmentation challenge, these tasks were often addressed via multi-level segmentation approaches.
+This involved first using a simpler method to segment the image and then a deep-learning method to refine the segmentation.
 For example, Islam et al. \cite{islam2020detection} designed a four-step multilevel pipeline combining preprocessing, k-means clustering, thresholding with watershed, and morphological refinement.
 Zhang et al. \cite{zhang20213d} enhanced tumor boundary detection by fusing FLAIR and T2 modalities and training a dense 2D-CNN with novel architectures and loss functions.
 To address inter-class ambiguity, Liu et al. \cite{liu2021canet} developed a convolutional attention network (CANet).

-Driven by the BraTS competition and the available data, a growing number of deep learning algorithms for tumor segmentation have been developed since 2014.
-The winners of the most recent competition have all employed such networks, which demonstrates the superior performance of this approach when more data is available.
-At the time of writing, the results from BraTS 2025 have not yet been published and those from 2024 not reviewed, thus our analysis relies on the 2023 dataset.
+Driven by the BraTS competition (reviewed in \Cref{subsec:dataset}) and available data, a growing number of deep learning algorithms for tumor segmentation have been developed since 2014.
+The winners of the most recent competition have all employed such networks, which demonstrates their superior performance when more data is available.